X

 Chasen_tea whisk_Photo Courtesy: arteclassica.jp

-Chasen is to make a tea that is usually made of bamboo.
-This is something you can’t really substitute for anything.
-For Koicha (strong tea: using a lot of amount of matcha powder that turns to be the sticky kind of quality), the one with used and for Usucha (weak tea: using relatively a less amount of matcha powder that turns to be watery compared to Koicha), is used.
-The thicker whisk is used while the less thick one is used for usucha, the latter is suitable for beginners.
+Chasen is usually used to make tea that is made of bamboo.
+This is something you can’t substitute for anything.
+Koicha (strong tea: using a large amount of matcha powder that turns out to be sticky kind of quality) is used, and Usucha (weak tea: using relatively less amount of matcha powder that turns out to be watery compared to Koicha) is used.
+The thicker whisk is used, while the less thick one is used for Usucha, which is suitable for beginners.

 Make sure you wash it with water or lukewarm water after use.
 Never use the washing detergent which damages the chasen.
-Also, let it completely dry not to have it produce mold before storing it on a shelf.
+Also, let it completely dry so it does not produce mold before storing it on a shelf.

-The three tools we’ve shown above are essential and they can be substituted by other stuff except for the chasen.
-So basically, all you have to prepare for starting matcha is matcha powder and the chasen.
-Below we will introduce you to some other tools used in the tea ceremony, but you really don’t need them unless you perform in kind of an official tea ceremony.
+The three tools shown above are essential and can be substituted by other stuff except the Chasen.
+So basically, all you have to prepare to start matcha is matcha powder and Chasen.
+Below we will introduce you to some other tools used in the tea ceremony, but you don’t need them unless you perform in an official tea ceremony.

 Tea whisk holder